an-yc/an-yc.github.io/index.md

 ### Experience

-* I have interned at various law firms, including Sidley Austin and BCLP.
+* I have interned at various law firms, including Sidley Austin and BCLP
 * I am currently looking for summer internship opportunities in the tech and start-up field

 ### Skills